antonycourtney/tabli/src/NOTES.md

 - Try to set overflow:'hidden' on body when displaying modal to prevent scrolling

-- Instead of single listener reg, using port/disconnected technique to GC popup view listener: http://stackoverflow.com/questions/15798516/is-there-an-event-for-when-a-chrome-extension-popup-is-closed
+X Instead of single listener reg, using port/disconnected technique to GC popup view listener: http://stackoverflow.com/questions/15798516/is-there-an-event-for-when-a-chrome-extension-popup-is-closed

 - BUG: Revert causes window to temporarily disappear from window list

 - KM req: Audible indicator!
 See "audible" in Tabs API

-- Check out what's going on with Medium favicon -- seems to be smaller than 16x16; make sure we had to fixed size.
+- Check out what's going on with Medium.com favicon -- seems to be smaller than 16x16; make sure we had to fixed size.
+Tabs from Medium appear to be misaligned

+- More layout jank: We seem to have different sizes for the checkbox input and the checkbox icon for bookmarked tabs.

+- Don't show close button for closed windows